-The Patient Driven Payment Model (PDPM) has been approved to go into effect October 1st, 2019.
+The Patient Driven Payment Model (PDPM) went into effect October 1st, 2019.
 This new case-mix payment model focuses on resident clinical characteristics rather than volume-based services provided to determine the Medicare payment.
 This new model will replace the current Resource Utilization Group (RUG) system that has been in effect since 1998.

 Your Functional Pathways’ Director of Rehab will ensure all staff have received training on Section GG via PDPM Academy.
 They will cover the collaborative process between nursing and therapy, collaborate with staff to determine process for Section GG Scoring, and provide training to nurse aids, nurses and therapy staff.

 To improve your knowledge of this program, your Director of Rehab will help to identify current performance, identify contributing factors to hospital readmissions, and develop best practices to improve hospital readmission measures under VBP.

 SNF Quality Reporting Program (QRP)

 Similar to the auditing process under VBP, your facility will be assessed for current performance with engagement from the Director of Nursing, MDS Coordinator, and Directors of Rehab to identify and improve your QRP metrics.

 Functional Pathways will evaluate data for your market, identify data-driven decision-making techniques, and work with the facility marketing department to position you for admissions to your center.
 Using these strategies, we can establish a preferred partner status with referring hospitals, case managers, and discharge planners.